 Investment Management and Advisory fees charged may be a fixed fee or a return-based fee or a combination of both.
-Fixed fees charged to clients will range from 10 BPS to 300 BPS per annum.
-The Company also intends to charge performance fees which will kick in after a hurdle rate ranging from 8% (eight percent) to 15% (fifteen percent) per annum.
-The Portfolio Manager intends to claim between 10-50% (ten to fifty percent) of the upside generated over and above the hurdle rate agreed with client.
-All specifics of investment management & advisory fee would be agreed with each Client and set out in more detail in the Agreement.
+Fixed fees charged to clients will range from 10 BPS to 250 BPS per annum.
+The Company also intends to charge performance fees which will kick in after a hurdle rate ranging from 6% (six percent) to 12% (twelve percent) per annum.
+The Portfolio Manager intends to claim between 10%-50% (ten percent to fifty percent) of the upside generated over and above the hurdle rate agreed with the client.
+All specifics of investment management & advisory fee for Non-discretionary portfolio Investment Approach would be agreed with each Client and set out in more detail in the Marcellus PMS Agreement.